What Happens in a Short Sale When You Have Two Loans?

 It doesn't matter if you take out a second mortgage to help buy the home or if you have secured a home equity loan after the fact.
-The second lender will always be in second position, unless the first is willing to subordinate.
-Ordinarily, a mortgage lender who is in first position will not subordinate the position.
+The second lender will always be in the second position unless the first is willing to subordinate.
+Ordinarily, a mortgage lender who is in the first position will not subordinate the position.

 First in position is first in the right to collect from foreclosure proceedings.
 This means when a Notice of Default is filed, if the second lender wants to be first in line to receive proceeds from the auction or sale or to take the property, the second lender must initiate its own foreclosure proceedings.

 In most parts of the country, this means the second lender must make up the back payments to the first lender, pay the first lender's cost to file the Notice of Default and associated expenses, and then file its own Notice of Default.
 If the second lender does not do this, the second lender could get wiped out in the foreclosure and receive nothing, especially if there is not enough money to go around.

 When the second lender receives a notice that states the first has foreclosed, after checking the value of the home, many second lenders do not initiate their own foreclosure proceedings.
 They take this stance because there might not be enough equity to make the cost of foreclosure profitable for the second lender.
 This non-action leaves the second lender in a vulnerable position.

 Even though the seller may have signed a listing agreement with a real estate agent, it is very likely that the lender will renegotiate the commission.
 Lenders pay less than traditional fees and try to cut their costs of the transaction every way possible.

 To further reduce closing costs, there are also fees that lenders commonly will refuse to pay.
 They are: